It’s National Cookie Day: Satisfy Your Sweet Tooth at These Local Eateries

 7 Station St., Brookline

-The warm, straight-out-of-the-oven chocolate chip cookies at Brothers & Sisters Co. are to die for, fans say.
+Fans say these warm, straight-out-of-the-oven chocolate chip cookies at Brothers & Sisters Co. are to die for.
 The classic cookie is perfectly balanced—not too sweet, flaky, or buttery.
-The shop doesn’t always offer the dessert, so make sure to call ahead or check the online menu.
+The shop doesn’t always offer the dessert, so call ahead or check their online menu.

 2.